FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

 </p>

 !!! note "Band structure calculations"
-    For their spatial resolution, band structures instead sample along line paths connecting several high-symmetry points.
+    For their spatial resolution, band structures sample along line paths connecting several high-symmetry points instead of the reciprocal lattice vectors.
-    Moreover, line paths can differ in spacing.
-    To accommodate them, NOMAD first projects the k-space grids onto the axes, and then proceeds as usual. <!-- double-check -->
+    Not only can each line path can have its own spacing, their projections onto the reciprocal lattice vectors will vary.
+    In short, they deviate from the fixed spacing requirement, and therefore, NOMAD filters them out.
+    Conceptually, this is fine, since k-line density's aim is provide context to convergence, where this type of sampling does not apply.

 ## Electronic Structure {#elec_section}